 Although Chihuahuas are very small, they have big (and sometimes feisty) personalities.
 Many Chihuahua owners know how loyal and loving their Chihuahuas are.
 Since these small dogs are highly protective of their owners, don’t be surprised when they bark and show their small sharp teeth in order to scare strangers away.

-However, like other dog breeds, these precious small pups are susceptible to many Chihuahua health issues.
+However, like other dog breeds, these precious small dogs are susceptible to many Chihuahua health issues including pregnancy complications.
 Luckily, most of these health problems are treatable so your Chihuahua can go back to living a long, healthy, and happy life.

 If you’re a Chihuahua parent or thinking about getting a Chihuahua, we’ve listed the top 13 Chihuahua health issues to be aware of.
 Let’s get to them now.

 A luxating patella, or loose kneecap in Chihuahua, causes the knee joint to randomly pop out of its socket.
 It usually happens due to abnormalities of the leg and thigh bones joints but can also arise after an accident or injury.

 - Misshapen leg.